Painting a graph with competing random walks: Proof of Theorem and Corollary Proof of Theorem 1.1 and Corollary 1.4

-\begin{proof}[Proof of Corollary \ref{cor::hyp_sym} for the Hypercube] For $\Z_2^n$, it is easier to work with the continuous time random walk (CTRW) since the types of estimates we require easily translate over to the corresponding lazy walk.
+We now turn to the proof of Corollary~\ref{corhypsym}. \begin{pf*}{Proof of Corollary~\ref{corhypsym} for the Hypercube} For $\Z_2^n$, it is easier to work with the continuous time random walk (CTRW) since the types of estimates we require easily translate over to the corresponding lazy walk.
 The transition kernel of the CTRW is

 where $|x-y|$ is the number of coordinates in which $x$ and $y$ differ.
-The spectral gap is $1/n$ (see Example 12.15 of \cite{LPW08}) which implies $\Omega(n) = T_\mix(\Z_2^n) = O(n^2)$ (see Theorem 12.3 of \cite{LPW08}).
-Consequently, the first hypothesis of Theorem \ref{thm::main} holds.
-If $|x-y| = r$, then it is easy to see there exists $C_\epsilon,\rho_\epsilon > 0$ so that
+The spectral gap is $1/n$ (see Example 12.15 of~\cite{LPW08}) which implies $\Omega(n) = T_\mix(\Z_2^n) = O(n^2)$ (see Theorem 12.3 of \cite{LPW08}).
+Consequently, the first hypothesis of Theorem~\ref{thmmain} holds.
+If $|x-y| = r$, then it is easy to see there exists $C_\varepsilon ,\rho_\varepsilon> 0$ so that

-provided $\epsilon > 0$ is sufficiently small.
-Thus it is not difficult to see that $g(x,y;\Z_2^n) \leq C_\epsilon' n^{-r}.$ Trivially,
+provided $\varepsilon> 0$ is sufficiently small.
+Thus it is not difficult to see that $g(x,y;\Z_2^n) \leq C_\varepsilon' n^{-r}$.
+Trivially,